 Verizon, for example, has placed an emphasis on mmWave-based technology at the beginning, so if you plan on getting your phone service from Big Red, you had best make sure that your 5G phone is capable of connecting to mmWave towers.
 Likewise, while T-Mobile and AT&T have a few mmWave deployments, the vast majority of their network relies on sub-6GHz technology for initial coverage.
 That's not as fast as mmWave, but it covers a wider area.
-An OpenSignal report on 5G network performance found that Verizon had the fastest 5G speeds, but the lowest 5G availability.
-T-Mobile's 5G reach is the most extensive, though its speeds are only slightly faster than LTE.

 Apart from what 5G networks a phone supports, the criteria for picking a 5G phone is about the same as it would be for any handset.
 Consider the processor, screen size, cameras and other features.
 Battery is especially important — 5G can draw some serious power, and you'll want a phone that's able to handle the added demands on its battery.

 Price remains an important distinguishing factor, and it's going to get more so as lower-cost 5G phones roll out later this year.
 In 2019, you had to pay anywhere from $700 to $1,200 for a flagship 5G phone.
 Even with the Galaxy Z Fold 3 costing $1,700 — a price that has more to do with its foldable design than its 5G support — the price range for 5G phones has begun to fall with more 5G models available for $500 or less.